 The best way to prevent disease is to notice trends and changes in your pet's bloodwork.
-With annual bloodwork performed on your healthy pet, we can detect abnormalities as soon as possible.
+When annual bloodwork is performed on your healthy pet, we can detect abnormalities as soon as possible.
 Early detection and intervention can result in extreme improvements in not only your pet's quality of life but can dramatically increase their lifespan.

 We have a dedicated surgical suite and provide routine sterilization procedures for our male and female patients.
 Please visit the client education section for reasons why spaying and neutering is recommended for your pet.

 We provide microchip implantation and scanning.
 The best time to have your pet microchipped is during their spay or their neuter.
 If your pet is already spayed or neutered and you are interested in getting them microchipped, please ask a member of our caring staff for assistance.

 The decision to bring a new kitten or puppy into your life can be a life changing one.